irods/irods_docs/docs/plugins/irods_rule_language.md

 ## Constant

 A constant can be defined as a function that returns a constant.
-A constant defintion has the following syntax:
+A constant definition has the following syntax:

 ~~~c
 <constant name> = <constant value>